jhasan94/currency_converter/README.md

     ensuring consistent and robust communication with remote servers.

 ## Centralized API Client:
     The API client encapsulates common configurations such as base URLs, headers, timeouts, and serialization.
     Example: A single HTTP client handles all requests, ensuring uniform behavior and reducing duplication.
 # Centralized Error Handling:
     Errors from remote APIs or local operations are handled centrally to standardize error responses and user feedback.
     Example: The Failure class captures errors with a title and message, making it easier to display user-friendly error messages in the UI.

 # Benefits of Centralization
-    Consistency: Centralized handling ensures that all API calls and errors are managed in the same way, reducing potential bugs and discrepancies.
+    Consistency: Centralized handling ensures that all API calls and errors are managed in the same way,reducing potential bugs and discrepancies.
     Reusability: Common configurations and error-handling logic are reused across the app, reducing boilerplate code.
     Improved Debugging: By centralizing error reporting, it becomes easier to identify and address issues in the app.
     Scalability: As the app grows, centralized management simplifies the addition of new endpoints or error cases.

 # cached_network_image